survivejs/react-book/manuscript/09_linting_in_webpack.md

 If you hit `npm run lint-css` now, you should see some output, hopefully without errors.
 That `--quiet` flag is there to keep the tool silent unless there are errors.

 Thanks to the webpack configuration we did, you should get output during `npm start` process as well.
-In addition you should consider setting up csslint with your editor.
+In addition, you should consider setting up csslint with your editor.
 That way you get more integrated development experience.

 ## Checking JavaScript Style with JSCS